rdatools/tradeoffs/docs/_pages/workflow.markdown

 with a file name of the form `NC20C_root_map.csv` where the capital letter after the `20` is the type of plan (C for Congress, U for Upper, L for Lower).

-## Capture the DRA Notable Maps
+## Capture the DRA notable maps

-Another input that this workflow needs is the ratings for DRA Notable Maps for the state and type of plan.
+Another input that this workflow needs is the ratings for DRA notable maps for the state and type of plan.

 Collect ratings for these maps into a CSV file modeled after `NC_2022_Congress.csv` in the `tradeoffs/docs/_data/notable_ratings` directory.